WELCOME TO McAULIFFE ELEMENTARY

 The goal we all share is that our children receive an education which prepares them for their future education and career, and prepares them to be productive citizens.
 We ask for your support in meeting these goals.

-We challenge you, McAuliffe parents, to be sure your child attends school each and every day and that each day they arrive ON TIME.
+We challenge you, McAuliffe parents, to be sure your child attends online school each and every day and that each day they log-on ON TIME.
 Please remember that when your child is tardy or absent he/she misses out on important instructional time.

 School-home communication is encouraged.
 If you have a question, call the school at 358-1625.
 If you wish to discuss a matter an appointment can be made.
 Please discuss the issue with the teacher first.